On the automorphism groups of connected bipartite irreducible graphs: Introduction

 In this paper, a graph $G=(V,E)$ is considered as an undirected simple finite graph, where $V=V(G)$ is the vertex-set and $E=E(G)$ is the edge-set.
 For the terminology and notation not defined here, we follow $[1,2,4,7]$.\

-Let $G=(U \cup W,E), $ $U \cap W= \emptyset$ be a bipartite graph.
-It is quite possible that we wish to construct by vertices in $U$ some other graphs which are related to $G$ in some aspects.
+Let $G=(U \cup W,E), $ $U \cap W= \emptyset$ be a bipartite graph with parts $U$ and $W$.
+It is quite possible that we wish to construct some other graphs which are related to $G$ in some aspects.
 For instance there are cases in which we can construct a graph $G_1=(U,E_1)$ such that we have $Aut(G) \cong Aut(G_1)$, where $Aut(X)$ is the automorphism group of the graph $X$.
-For example note to the following cases.\
+For example note the following cases.\